anon8683/admin-dashboard-/READMME.md

 #admin-dashhboard

-Recreation of a typical dashboard
+Recreation of a typical dashboard.
+Currently doesn't support mobile but will in the future.